JannicBeck/undox/README.md

 - A complete history for free!
 - Type safety (completely written in TypeScript)
 - Smaller in size than redux-undo
+- Works really well, if you need to persist your state

 ### Disadvantages
 - Takes up more space inside localStorage for fat actions and thin states